Freeseer/freeseer/source/contribute/basics.rst

          connected to the internet to work in your local repo.
 However, you will need to be if you want to push your changes to a remote repo or pull in changes from a remote repo.

+.. [#f2] You can reference any issue on GitHub from a commit message, but you
+         can only close an issue from a commit message if the issue belongs to the same repository as the commit.